faker-js/faker/docs/update.md

 1. Created a [GitHub org](https://github.com/faker-js/faker) for the new Faker package under `@faker-js/faker`.
 2. Put together a team of **eight** maintainers.
 3. Released all previous versions of Faker at `@faker-js/faker` on [npm](https://npmjs.com/@faker-js/faker).
-4. Started development on version 6.
+4. Released the Version 6 Alpha
 5. Almost completed migrating to TypeScript so that DefinitelyTyped no longer needs to maintain its external [@types/faker](https://www.npmjs.com/package/@types/faker) package.
 6. Created a public [Twitter](https://twitter.com/faker_js) account for communicating with the community.
 7. Released the first official Faker [documentation](https://fakerjs.dev) website.